PrimeAcademy/software-installs/install-postgres-postico.md

     - You can find your username in your terminal:
 ![Add Connection](images/terminal-username.png)
 - **Password** If you followed the above installation of Postgres, this can be left blank
 - **Database** By default, Postgres creates a database called whatever your username is.
-Here ‘krisszafranski’ is Kris Szafranski's username.
+Here `lukeschlangen` is Luke Schlangen's username.

 ### Create a Database